LGBT-supporting teacher allegedly removed from Raymond High School

 RAYMOND, Miss.
-(WJTV) – Students and parents are upset after a beloved history teacher was removed from Raymond High School without an explanation from the school.
+(WJTV) – Students and parents are upset after a beloved history teacher was removed from Raymond High School without an explanation from school leaders.

 Students at Raymond High said African American Studies teacher Mrs. Lawson made sure everyone felt comfortable and accepted in her classroom.